AY-ZIX/Electrical-embedded-object-detection-system/readme.md

 ```bash
 python start-menu.py
 ```
 3. Choose the language and press Start Detection.
-The system will then automatically run the main detection program using the Raspberry Pi camera.?
+The system will then automatically run the main detection program using the Raspberry Pi camera.